Lakens/statistical_inferences/_book/06-effectsize.md

 If we calculate the effect size for the drop after a break, and before the next break [@glockner_irrational_2016], the effect represents a Cohen's d of approximately two, which is incredibly large.
 There are hardly any effects in psychology this large, let along effects of mood or rest on decision making.
 And this surprisingly large effect occurs not just once, but three times over the course of the day.
 If mental depletion actually has such a huge real-life impact, society would basically fall into complete chaos just before lunch break every day.
 Or at the very least, our society would have organized itself around this incredibly strong effect of mental depletion.
 Just like manufacturers take size differences between men and women into account when producing items such as golf clubs or watches, we would stop teaching in the time before lunch, doctors would not schedule surgery, and driving before lunch would be illegal.
 If a psychological effect is this big, we don’t need to discover it and publish it in a scientific journal - you would already know it exists.

-We can look at a meta-meta-analysis (a paper that meta-analyzes a large numner of meta-analyses in the literature) by Richard, Bond, & Stokes-Zoota [-@richard_one_2003] to see which effect sizes in law psychology are close to a Cohen’s d of 2.
+We can look at a meta-meta-analysis (a paper that meta-analyzes a large number of meta-analyses in the literature) by Richard, Bond, & Stokes-Zoota [-@richard_one_2003] to see which effect sizes in law psychology are close to a Cohen’s d of 2.
 They report two meta-analyzed effects that are slightly smaller.
 The first is the effect that a jury’s final verdict is likely to be the verdict a majority initially favored, which 13 studies show has an effect size of r = 0.63, or d = 1.62.
 The second is that when a jury is initially split on a verdict, its final verdict is likely to be lenient, which 13 studies show to have an effect size of r = .63 as well.
 In their entire database, some effect sizes that come close to d = 2 are the finding that personality traits are stable over time (r = 0.66, d = 1.76), people who deviate from a group are rejected from that group (r = .6, d = 1.5), or that leaders have charisma (r = .62, d = 1.58).
 You might notice the almost tautological nature of these effects.
 And that is, supposedly, the effect size that the passing of time (and subsequently eating lunch) has on parole hearing sentencings.

 We see how examining the size of an effect can lead us to identify findings that can not be caused by their proposed mechanisms.
 The effect reported in the hungry judges study must thefore be due to a confound.
 Indeed, such confounds have been identified, as it turns out the ordering of the cases is not random, and it is likely the cases that deserve parole are handled first, and the cases that do not deserve parole are handled later [@weinshall-margel_overlooked_2011; @chatziathanasiou_beware_2022].
 A additional use of effect sizes is to identify effect sizes that are too large to be plausible.
 Hilgard [-@hilgard_maximal_2021] proposes to build in 'maximum positive controls', experimental conditions that show the largest possible effect that provides an upper limit on plausible effect size measures.